LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Alan Kay’s maxim is deceptively simple, but its implications run deep.
 It isn’t just a design ideal — it’s a call to continually balance friction, scope, and tradeoffs in service of the people using our products.

-Since [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) was a computer scientist, his quote is typically framed as a <abbr title="Programming Language">PL</abbr> or API design principle.
-But that sells it short.
+Since [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) was a computer scientist, his quote is typically framed as a <abbr title="Programming Language">PL</abbr> or API design principle, but that sells it short.
 It applies to a much, _much_ broader class of interfaces.

 I’m not aware of a name for this class, but it seems to have a lot to do with the _distribution of use cases_.
-Products often cut scope by figuring out the ~20% of use cases that drive ~80% of usage — aka the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).
+Products often cut scope by figuring out the ~20% of use cases that drives ~80% of usage — aka the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).
-However, there are products with such diverse use cases that the Pareto Principle cannot apply to the product as a whole.
+However, there are products with such diverse use cases that the Pareto Principle does not (meaningfully) apply to the product as a whole.
 There are certainly common use cases and niche ones, but there is no clean 20% subset that drives 80% of usage — or anything close to it.
-Instead, there is such a **long tail of niche use cases, that they become significant in aggregate**.
+**The long tail of niche use cases is so numerous, they are significant in aggregate**.
 For lack of a better term, let's call these *long-tail products* (let me know if you’re aware of a better name, because this one sucks).

-Nearly all creative tools are long-tail products.
+**Nearly all creative tools are long-tail products.**
-That’s why it works so well for programming languages and APIs — because they are all creative tools.
+That’s why it works so well for programming languages and APIs — both are types of creative interfaces.
-But so are graphics editors, word processors, spreadsheets, and countless other interfaces that help humans create artifacts — even some you would never describe as a creative tool.
+But so are graphics editors, word processors, spreadsheets, and countless other interfaces that help humans create artifacts — even some you would never describe as creative.

 <article class="example" style="display: flex; flex-flow: row wrap; gap: 1rem; align-items: start">